Extending CDCL-based Model Enumeration with Weights: Introduction

-In summary, existing CDCL-based approaches either enumerate without regard to weights, aggregate weights without revealing individual models, or return only a single optimum.
-However, solver-native support for weighted model enumeration remains limited.
-As a result, a natural and practically important task remains unexplored: \emph{Weighted Model Enumeration} (WME).

-This work formalizes and develops a CDCL-native framework for WME and lays out the algorithmic foundations for its study.
+This work formalizes and develops a CDCL-native framework for WME.
 Although the problem is naturally connected to both AllSAT and MaxSAT, addressing it efficiently requires solver mechanisms that go beyond a straightforward combination of the two.
 Beyond the definition, we introduce weight-aware propagation and pruning rules that enable the solver to prune infeasible branches early, and weight-conflict clauses that integrate weight reasoning into CDCL's clause-learning algorithms.
 These mechanisms reshape the solver's behavior, enabling both threshold-based and top-$k$ enumeration to be performed natively.

 A central issue, then, is how weight conflicts are resolved.
 In classical SAT solving, non-chronological backtracking and state-of-the-art CDCL techniques are considered indispensable for efficiently scanning the search space \cite{marques2002grasp}, and their benefits have been discussed for enumeration \cite{toda2016implementing}.
 Yet their advantages may not carry over when weight thresholds guide the search.
 Conversely, chronological backtracking, recently shown to be effective for model enumeration \cite{spallitta2024disjoint, spallitta2025disjoint}, could align more naturally with WME.
 This duality raises the question of which backtracking approach is better suited for weight-aware enumeration, motivating the development and empirical comparison of both chronological and non-chronological CDCL frameworks for WME.